pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 You need to get some thicker black paper or cardboard.
 No light should shine through it!
 First we need to use the lens hood to get the size.
-The lens hood helps to move it away from the lens a bit and we have something to attach it too.
+The lens hood helps to move the paper away from the lens a bit and the lens hood gives us something to attach it to.
 Then we need to create a punch card.
-For wide angle lenses you need a close raster and for bigger focal length a wider raster.
+For wide angle lenses you need a close raster and for longer focal lengths, a wider raster.
 It is harder to create it for compact cameras with small lenses (check below).

 Find the middle and mark the size of the lens hood: